From Refusal to Recovery: A Control-Theoretic Approach to Generative AI Guardrails: A Practical Training Recipe for Computing LLM Agent Safety Guardrails

 \section{A Practical Training Recipe for Computing LLM Agent Safety Guardrails}

 Section~\ref{sec:formalism} characterizes the ideal safety guardrail, but leaves open the question of how to practically compute it.
-Here, we establish a reinforcement learning (RL) based training recipe that approximates the safety value function and its corresponding policy, resulting in our control-theoretic guardrail.
+Here, we establish a \textit{safety-centric reinforcement learning} (RL) methodology that approximates the safety value function and its corresponding policy, resulting in our control-theoretic predictive guardrail.
+We adopt the terminology and structure of double deep Q-learning (DDQN)~\citep{van2016deep}, although many ingredients we present here naturally extend to a broader class of RL algorithms.
+We discuss a few key details here, but a full discussion can be found in Appendix~\ref{sec:setup-details}.

-\paras{Token Time vs. Physical Time} We focus on autoregressive language models where $\aR$ is generated one token at a time.
-Thus, we distinguish between \textit{physical timesteps} (denoted by $t$) and \textit{token-level time} (denoted by $k$).
-In particular, at the $k$th token-level step from timestep $t$, the language model's policy outputs logits over the model's vocabulary $\mathcal{V}$, which are used to generate $\aR_{t,k}$.
-Tokens are generated until $\aR_{t,k}=$\texttt{<eos>} when the special EOS (``end-of-sequence'') token is generated.
-This token is treated as a special action that transitions from \textit{token time} to the next \textit{physical} timestep.
-To train the LLM agent with RL, we treat each token as an action and, since the margin function $\marginfunc_\failure(\state)$ only changes with \textit{physical} timesteps in the world state, only the final EOS token receives $\marginfunc_\failure(s_{t+1})$ while all other tokens receive the prior state's, $\marginfunc_\failure(s_t)$.

-\paras{Constraining Allowable Tokens} We treat the model's logits directly as Q-values where each token is an action.
-However, optimizing over all possible tokens at each step is challenging for RL: LLM models typically have a vocabulary size upwards of 100K tokens and optimizing for a non-language objective (like our safety objective) while allowing for arbitrary tokens is likely to result in gibberish.
-To handle this, prior works in RLHF add a KL-divergence regularizer from the base model's logits $Q_{b}(\zR,\aR)$ \citep{ziegler2019fine}.
-However, in our safety setting, the \textit{sign} of the Q-function matters as the runtime monitor (i.e. negative means unsafe), and this loss can prevent the model from learning this critical semantic distinction.
-Instead, we constrain the vocabulary to a smaller set of tokens: $\mathcal{V}':=\texttt{top-p}[\text{softmax}(Q_{b}(\zR,\aR))]$ where $\texttt{top-p}$ constructs minimal the set of tokens making up probability mass $p$ \citep{holtzman2019curious}.
+\paragraph{Time-Discounted Safety Bellman Equation.} Since Equation~\eqref{eq:safety-bellman-eqn} does not inherently induce a contraction mapping, we cannot directly apply off-the-shelf RL solvers.
+Following prior work \citep{fisac2019bridging, hsu2021safety}, we instead train the model to minimize the \textit{time-discounted} safety Bellman equation, which does induce a contraction and is therefore compatible with a large suite of RL solvers: